 I’m like a boy scout.
 I love to be prepared.
 I have your epidural stuff ready.
 I am getting stuff ready for delivery.
 I’m constantly getting stuff ready for the next step.

 And yes, if things aren’t going well — I may be prepping your C-section.
-Doctors want us to be two steps ahead of us.
+Doctors want us to be two steps ahead of them.
 We’re superheroes like that.

 Watching all the patients